How Train Safety is improved with Safeglass

 Before we came along, real glass was used and there were complaints that passengers could cut themselves if they had to use the equipment in an emergency.
-Sometimes a resin was used to replace the glass but it was very weak and not suitable for a busy train.
+Sometimes a resin called sugar glass was used to replace the glass but it was very weak and not suitable for a busy train.
 It also left behind a powder substance if it got broken which would interfere with the doors.

 Safeglass is an alternative to real glass and it can increase safety on trains.
 It is designed to mimic some of the properties of real glass but when it is broken, it forms pieces that can be handled safely.
 This means the train is safer for passengers and safer for staff.

 Award Winning Safeglass is the ideal material for break glass safety equipment because it was specifically designed for this task.
 It is a versatile material making it suitable for a variety of jobs.

 Emergency Door Release